gravitcapa/architect_ideas/README.md

 # Client Side Search

-Explore ability for the client side search, based on local DB on the client Side
+Explore ability for the client side search, based on local DB on the client Side avoiding exposing client data

 ## Search Index Prep